matthew-sayer/gene_mcp/README.md

 Sign up for an Nvidia account to get a free dev API key: https://build.nvidia.com/

+# **IMPORTANT - TO USE YOUR OWN DNA FOR ANALYSIS - READ THIS**
+You need to use your own DNA file AS A .CSV to have something to analyse, if you wish to use the DNA analysis tool.
+It should have these headers: rsid,chromosome,position,allele1,allele2.
+You can tell the tool the path to the file on your local machine for it to use it.

 ## Core Features & Toolset

 GeneMCP integrates several key tools to offer a robust platform for genetic exploration: